fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 When called like this, _i_ gets the value of the index of the position in the array where the <i>Note</i> resides.

-So one way to define the row generation without getting errors is
+So one way to define the row generation without getting errors is:

 ```js
 const rows = () => notes.map((note, i) =>